Diamond Jubilee: Thanksgiving Service and Carriage Procession

 To hear Her Majesty’s address, visit this link.
 To read more about the Thanksgiving Service, Carriage Procession and Flypast, visit this thread – The Diamond Jubilee Service of Thanksgiving and Carriage Procession.
 To learn more about other Diamond Jubilee events, visit this forum – The Diamond Jubilee 2012.Filed under British Royals

-Tagged Elizabeth II, Elizabeth II's Diamond Jubilee.
+Tagged Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee.